rjspencer/docs/theming.md

 ### Fork us on GitHub!
 All of StageBloc's documentation are up on GitHub for you to fork, modify, and improve.
 Join us over there to request features, add suggestions, and report bugs.
 What are you waiting for?
 [Git to it!](https://github.com/stagebloc/docs)

+## Requirements
+Here are a few (loose) requirements to keep in mind when submitting and creating a theme:

+1. Please host all external assets on our CDN.

+2. If you're creating a mobile theme, please be sure to include the `ShowMobileSiteLink` and `ShowDesktopSiteLink` variables so that users can choose which version of a site to see.

 ## Code Style Guidelines
 Here are a few tips and tricks that we have when writing a theme.
-These are just some loose guidelines---don't follow them if necessary.
+These are just some loose guidelines -- don't follow them if necessary.

 * Use semicolons in JavaScript.
 We do compress JavaScript before we upload it to our CDN, which may cause issues from time to time.

 * Remember to keep metadata in mind.
 For instance, when people share links to Facebook, you have control over the information Facebook pulls from the page.
 [Obligatory StackOverflow Post](http://stackoverflow.com/a/7623986/115629)

 # Pages